rsjk/RandomTiming/README.md

 7. Scroll to the bottom of the page and click "Deploy"
 8. Wait for the deployment operation to finish
 9. You may follow the "Suggested next steps" if you choose to
-10. Using the source code for the servlet create a WAR file or the WAR file you downloaded from the repo.
+10. Using the source code for the servlet create a WAR file or the WAR file you downloaded from the repo
 11. Click on the "Visit the site" button
-12. On the webpage that just openned click on the hyperlink "manager webapp" and login using the information provided in the deployment manager.
+12. On the webpage that just openned click on the hyperlink "manager webapp" and login using the information provided in the deployment manager
 13. Under the "Deploy" section of the webpage go to the subsection labeled "WAR file to deploy" and click on "Choose File" and choose the WAR file you either created or downloaded and then click "Deploy"
 14. Setup a static IP for your virtual machine by going to the VPC Network page on GCP
 15. Under the "External IP addresses" find the IP address being used by the VM instance containing your Tomcat deployment